hashicorp/homebrew-tap/README.md

 brew tap hashicorp/tap
 ```

-While you may search across taps, it is recommended to always use
+While you may search across taps, it is necessary to always use
 fully qualified name (incl. the `hashicorp/tap/` prefix)
-when refering to formulae in external tap such as this one.
+when refering to formulae in external tap such as this one
+outside of search.

 ## Why should I install packages from this tap?